/

 Critical sync and data flow limitations blocking your integration

 The most significant constraint organizations encounter is the complete absence of real bi-directional synchronization.
-Despite having two connector types, you cannot achieve true two-way sync between HubSpot and Snowflake using native tools alone.
+Despite having two connector types, you cannot achieve true two-way sync between HubSpot and Snowflake using HubSpot tools alone.
 Data Share pushes data from HubSpot to Snowflake, while Data Ingestion pulls data from Snowflake to HubSpot, but these operate independently without coordination.
+Data conflicts are not handled in both directions and can cause update loops between HubSpot and Snowflake exposing your Snowflake compute costs to dangerously eat up all your budget.
+This limitation also prevents the HubSpot integration to go below 15min refresh frequency.

 Sync frequency presents another major challenge.
 The V2_LIVE schema updates every 15 minutes, which sounds reasonable until you realize that critical tables like association_definitions, owners, pipelines, and pipeline_stages only update daily even in the "live" schema.
-This inconsistency creates data freshness issues for organizations requiring near-real-time analytics.
+This inconsistency creates data freshness issues for organizations requiring near-real-time analytics or want to power real-time customer engagement.
 Marketing teams expecting immediate campaign performance insights often discover their association data is up to 24 hours old.

 API rate limits compound these timing constraints.
 Professional tier HubSpot accounts face limits of 650,000 requests per day with burst limits of 190 requests per 10 seconds.
 Enterprise accounts increase to 1,000,000 daily requests but maintain the same burst limit.
 For organizations syncing large datasets or multiple objects, these limits frequently cause sync failures during peak processing times.
 One financial services client reported sync failures every Monday morning when their sales team's weekend activity exceeded rate limits.